Our Verdict

 For households with lots of pet hair to vacuum up, this vacuum was a pet-hair-eating beast!

-We loved running it as it easily sucked up 88% on low pile carpets and 60% on high pile carpets in our 24-second time test trials.
+I loved running this vacuum as it easily sucked up 88% on low-pile carpets and 60% on high-pile carpets.
 For at-home cleanup, we're confident you'll be able to get even better results with a few extra passes.
 One drawback was its long-hair performance.
 Despite having a “detangling” roller design that Dyson says can “automatically clear wrapped hair from the brush bar as you clean,” long hair is still wrapped in our tests.
-To be fair, we haven't seen a stick vacuum yet that could suck up long hair extensions without tangling.
+To be fair, I haven't seen a stick vacuum yet that could suck up long hair extensions without tangling.
 Don't believe the marketing hype.

 Filtration